 15. Levi Grant of To Win Her Heart

-Look even though Levi is an ex-con, you know I can’t resist a man who likes to read and falls in love with Eden, the town librarian.
-Levi’s past, size and his occupation as a blacksmith might make him an intimidating man, but in reality he fears his own strength and thus with holds it.
+Look, even though Levi is an ex-con, you know I can’t resist a man who likes to read and who can fall in love with Eden, the town librarian.
+Levi’s past, size and his occupation as a blacksmith might make him an intimidating man, but in reality he fears his own strength and thus withholds it.
 His true strength is in his gentle heart, enthusiasm for learning, thoughtful gift giving and his charming insecurity.

 16. The Commander of The Commander’s Desire